pythoninchemistry/ch40208/_sources/comp_chem_methods/vectors.md

 # Vectors

-Many problems in chemistry and physics involve working with **vector** quantities.
-A common deﬁnition of a vector in a physics context is a quantity with both **magnitude** and **direction**; for example, the positions or velocities of atoms, or the forces acting on atoms within a molecule.
+Many problems in chemistry and physics involve working with <em>vector</em> quantities.
+A common deﬁnition of a vector in a physics context is a quantity with both <em>magnitude</em> and <em>direction</em>; for example, the positions or velocities of atoms, or the forces acting on atoms within a molecule.

 ## Example 1: Atomic positions.

-Defining atomic positions requires three pieces of information: the location of some reference point in space, called the **origin**, the distance of each atom from the origin, and the direction we move from the origin to reach the atom.
-Positions are therefore [**vector** quantities](position-vector-1-fig), since they define both **magnitude** and **distance** (relative to the origin).
+Defining atomic positions requires three pieces of information: the location of some reference point in space, called the <em>origin</em>, the distance of each atom from the origin, and the direction we move from the origin to reach the atom.
+Positions are therefore [<em>vector</em> quantities](position-vector-1-fig), since they define both <em>magnitude</em> and <em>distance</em> (relative to the origin).

 :::{figure,myclass} position-vector-1-fig
 <img src="figures/vectors_and_matrices/position_vectors_1.svg" width="400px" />

-Defining atomic positions requires knowing both distance and direction with respect to some reference **origin**.
+Defining atomic positions requires knowing both distance and direction with respect to some reference <em>origin</em>.
 :::

 A common choice for describing atomic positions is to use Cartesian coordinates, i.e. $(x, y)$ in two dimensions, or $(x, y, z)$ in three dimensions [^footnote1]; this will be familiar from the earlier exercises on calculating interatomic distances.